KilianKegel/toro-C-Library/README.md

 Using and relying on such implementation-specific details makes the source code non-portable to other C-Libraries, e.g. GLIBC.

-The "toro C Library" is intended to be identical in all aspects to functions specified in ANSI C, C90 and C95 provided in LIBCMT.LIB that comes with VS2022.
+The **toro C Library** is intended to be identical in all aspects to functions specified in ANSI C, C90 and C95 provided in LIBCMT.LIB that comes with VS2022.
 (It is assumed, that LIBCMT.LIB of VS2022 is compliant to aforementioned standards.)

 [Microsoft C Language Reference](https://docs.microsoft.com/en-us/cpp/c-language/c-language-reference?view=vs-2019)

-Doing so, the development of "toro C Library" itself is unburdened from the exegesis of the specifications mentioned above and the creation of the required header files -- the header files delivered with VS2022 are utilized instead.
+Doing so, the development of **toro C Library** itself is unburdened from the exegesis of the specifications mentioned above and the creation of the required header files -- the header files delivered with VS2022 are utilized instead.

-The developer using "toro C Library" benefits from this approach because the experience remains unchanged using the VS2022 environment.
+The developer using **toro C Library** benefits from this approach because the experience remains unchanged using the VS2022 environment.

 ## Riding the UEFI shell / enabling the platform for developers